sergei202/okcoders-backend-2016/10-node/10-02-intro-to-node.md

-Introduction to Node.js
+Introduction to NodeJS
 ============================

-Node.js is a platform for writing server-side javascript, or javascript that can be run from the command line instead of in the browser.
-Node allows you to write programs in javascript but also gives you access to underlying system functionality such as reading and writing files or making connections to other computer across the internet.
+NodeJS is a platform for writing server-side javascript, or javascript that can be run from the command line instead of in the browser.
+Node allows you to write programs in javascript but also gives you access to underlying system functionality such as reading and writing files or making connections to other computer across the Internet.

 Node is also the command line program which runs your javascript code.
-It implements that lower level functionality like file system access and exposes it to your application in what are known as modules.
+It implements that lower level functionality like file system access and exposes it to your application in what are known as *modules*.
 The node program is also an *interpreter* which is able to turn your plain text javascript file into a running application on your computer.

 The node platform is large and we won't be covering all of it in this class by any means.
 We'll focus on those parts of node that we need to know in order to build web applications.
 Importantly, we'll emphasize the higher-level design patterns that are common in node such as asynchronous I/O (input/output) and modules.